eshwen/phd-thesis/README.md

 - For references, cite _before_ any punctuation (such as a full stop)
   - For footnotes on the other hand, the reference should come _after_ punctuation
 - When explicitly referring to a reference with "Ref.", use `\citenum{}` instead of `\cite{}` so that the number isn't wrapped in square brackets
   - The `\citenum` command isn't available natively in `biblatex`.
-I've written a re-implementation just after the package is imported in [thesismain.tex](./thesismain.tex), but it can sometimes add an erroneous space after it before subsequent puncuation (e.g., `Ref.
+I've written a re-implementation just after the package is imported in [thesismain.tex](./thesismain.tex), but it can sometimes add an erroneous space after it before subsequent puncuation, e.g., `Ref.
 42 )` instead of `Ref.
-42)`).
+42)`.
 So I just need to watch out for that
 - When declaring an equation environment, leave at most a single blank line between the text preceding and succeeding the equation.
 Otherwise, asymmetric vertical space before or after the equation may be left
 - For quotation marks, open the quote with a double backtick ` `` `.
 Close with two single quotes `''` so that the style of the opening and closing quotation marks match
 - When to use hyphens, en-dashes and em-dashes: <https://www.chicagomanualofstyle.org/qanda/data/faq/topics/HyphensEnDashesEmDashes/faq0002.html>
 - Where appropriate, use small caps to refer to software programs.
 If the software is an acronym, use lowercase letters (e.g., "CMSSW" would be `\textsc{cmssw}`)
 - When introducing new, lesser-known scientific terms or definitions, I can do so in italics, e.g., `\emph{pileup}`
-  - If, on the other hand, it is more of a colloquialism or something specific to the experiment (especially if it's a word that's used in everyday language) wrap it in quotation marks, e.g., ``` ``barrel'' ```
+  - If, on the other hand, it is more of a colloquialism or something specific to the experiment (especially if it's a word that's used in everyday language) wrap it in quotation marks, e.g., ``` ``barrel''```
   - Italics are still fine to use for emphasis, but use them sparingly as it should, in most cases, be obvious from the syntax
 - More formatting/stylistic guidelines can be found in <https://zenodo.org/record/3228336> ([local copy](helpful_docs/thesis-writing-gotchas.pdf))